KandregulaCharan/PRODIGY_ML_02/README.md

-By using k-means algorithm cluster the Customer Purchase History
+By using k-means algorithm clustering the Customer Purchase History